 To really get them into it, my best practice here is just to play into what they do best, which is to make it a competition.

-I had a co-worker that launched one of these and what she did was created a karate theme sales enablement Resource Centre.
-The more resources you use, the higher your belt was.
+I had a co-worker who launched one of these and what she did was create a karate theme sales enablement Resource Centre.
+The more resources you use, the higher your belt is.
 Whoever got the black belt first got an Apple Watch.

 She said the usage was ridiculous and still is today.
 It's really funny to watch the dynamic going on, and it encourages them initially to start to go in to use this resource center.